Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Abstract

 \section{Abstract}

 Given a standard graded algebra over a field, we consider the relationship between G-quadraticity and the existence of a Koszul filtration.
-We show that having a quadratic Gröbner basis implies the existence of a Koszul filtration for toric algebras equipped with the degree reverse lexicographic term order and for algebras defined by binomial edge ideals.
+We show that having a quadratic Gröbner basis implies the existence of a Koszul filtration for algebras defined by generic determinantal ideals and for algebras defined by binomial edge ideals.
 We also resolve a conjecture of Ene, Herzog, and Hibi by constructing an example where this implication fails.
 These results are underpinned by algorithms we develop for constructing Koszul filtrations.
-We also demonstrate the utility of these algorithms on the pinched Veronese algebra.